amitsaha/python-monitoring-talk/opensource-com-article/article.md

 I will end this article with the following points that we should keep in mind:

 - Understand what a metric type means in your monitoring system
-- Undersand what unit of measurement they want your data be sent in
+- Undersand what unit of measurement the monitoring system want your data to be in
 - Monitor the most critical components of your application
 - Monitor the behavior of your application in its most critical stages